Overview of gun laws by nation: Europe

-Bosnia-Herzegovina
+Bosnia and Herzegovina

-The Federation of Bosnia and Herzegovina and Republika Srpska have relatively strict weapon laws compared to the rest of Europe.
+In Bosnia and Herzegovina, its two autonomous entities, the Federation of Bosnia and Herzegovina and Republika Srpska have relatively strict weapon laws compared to the rest of Europe.
 Weapons are regulated by the Weapons and Ammunition Law.
 People over 21 may apply for a permit.
 Those with a history of criminal activity, mental disorders, alcohol or substance use will be denied a permit.
 There is also a thorough background check, interviewing neighbors and family, and the applicant must complete a course and pass a multiple-choice exam.
 Police have the last word on the matter, with an appeal possible to a police captain.
 Firearms must be kept in a "safe place" within a residence, and may be confiscated by police if the owner is found to be "irresponsible".
 Concealed carry is allowed with a permit.
 Pepper spray may be carried by females if registered with police.